Spring Enrollment Begins Soon – Here’s What to Do Now!

 As a newly admitted student, you’ll be required to take at least one or two core courses before branching out into electives.
 Still, it’s fun to look ahead.
 Be sure to review the Career Pathways pages, which offer elective course suggestions.
 And looking ahead, check out the wealth of electives that are available to SLIS students who have completed their core coursework.
 New to Spring 2013, for instance, are some intensive online course formats, and SLIS will continue to offer beginner and advanced language classes in Spanish, French, and Chinese.
-For more information, check out the Slis21 blog on these topics.

 I’ve found that it behooves you to sign up for classes as soon as you’re allowed to ensure that the classes don’t fill before you get your name on the list.
 If there’s a professor whose background and/or expertise really excites you, you’ll want to be one of the first to secure a spot.